PhotonVision/photonvision/docs/source/docs/simulation/simulation-python.md

 ## Simulation Vision World Model

-Sim-specific classes are provided to model sending one frame of a camera image through PhotonVision.
+In Python, Sim-specific classes are provided to model sending one frame of a camera image through PhotonVision.
 Based on what targets are visible, results are published to NetworkTables.

 While processing, the given robot `Pose2d` is used to analyze which targets should be in view, and determine where they would have shown up in the camera image.